 Before you arrive

 Studying at IPLC will be your first stepping stone to life at Brunel.
-You will be joining a lively student community, in which we provide a friendly and caring teaching enviroment to help you achieve the results you need to progress onto your future academic studies.
+You will be joining a lively student community, in which we provide a friendly and caring teaching environment in order to help you achieve the results you need to progress onto your future academic studies.
 Please read our new IPLC Pre-Arrival Guide.

 To make sure you are ready for life at IPLC, there are a few preparations you need to make before you arrive.
 Please use these pages to help you to fully prepare.
 We look forward to welcoming you to Brunel!